ryhkml/on-premise-tasks/README.md

 ### Set up authentication for Google Cloud Storage

-1. Create a service account and do not grant any access, just create!
-[For more information visit](https://cloud.google.com/iam/docs/service-accounts-create#creating)
+1. [Create a service account](https://cloud.google.com/iam/docs/service-accounts-create#creating) and do not grant any access, just create!
-2. Create a new key (select the JSON format) [For more information visit](https://cloud.google.com/iam/docs/keys-create-delete#creating)
+2. [Create a new key](https://cloud.google.com/iam/docs/keys-create-delete#creating) (select the JSON format)
 3. Go to Google Cloud Storage, create a bucket
 4. Click the three-dot icon in the corner of the bucket table to perform more actions, then click edit access
 5. Click add principal